centrifuge/documentation/docs/use/setup-wallet/index.md

 ## EVM and Substrate Wallets
 Centrifuge supports both EVM and Substrate accounts.
-If you already have an Ethereum compatible wallet setup, the easiest way is to use this your existing Ethereum wallet.
+If you already have an Ethereum compatible wallet setup, the easiest way is to use your existing Ethereum wallet.
 For expert users it might be helpful to use a Substrate compatible wallet such as Polkadot Vault.
 EVM wallets can be used to connect to any of the live networks while Substrate Wallets only work with Centrifuge chain.

 A Centrifuge substrate address will begin with `4...`, an EVM address will begin with `0x...`.